 The drive from the base of the hill to the top is steep yet the road is very well paved so it does not need a 4-wheel drive.
 There is a small cafe/food stall at the top where you can have tea, coffee, and snacks while you enjoy the beautiful views.

 Click here to read What you must know BEFORE visiting the UAE.

 #3 Bab Al Shams Desert Resort

-Not only do I love this resort, the drive to it through the undulating golden sandy desert is absolutely breathtaking.
+Not only do I love this resort, but the drive to it through the undulating golden sandy desert is also absolutely breathtaking.
 It is hardly a 45-minute drive away from the city and is another one of the best day trips from Dubai.
 Even for those not staying at the resort, it is absolutely recommended to visit it even if it just for a drink or snack in their rooftop lounge, Al Sarab or the popular restaurant Al Hadheera located in the middle of the desert, a few meters away from the resort, offering an authentic Arabic buffet meal with traditional entertainment.

 A walk through the resort to any of these two places is also an absolute pleasure because of the beautiful Arabic architecture and the detailing of the interiors, with lamps, majlis, and pots that are magnificent, luxurious yet welcoming.
 You may also enjoy camel rides and a falcon show on their premises during evening hours.